-During the course of two weeks, you will sit in two practice areas (we will ask you for your preferred areas before the scheme starts).
+During the course of two weeks (one week for the winter vacation scheme), you will sit in two practice areas (we will ask you for your preferred areas before the scheme starts).
 You will share an office with your supervisor each week, and you will also have the support of a trainee mentor and the graduate recruitment team.

 You can expect to be involved in client calls, court visits, Q&As and training, as well as group work and social events.

 Towards the end of the two weeks, once you have had a chance to experience the work and culture at Latham, you will have the opportunity to interview for our training contract.

 We offer training contracts in our London and Singapore offices.